Level · Scottish Higher

 The Scottish secondary ladder

 Higher is the central university-entry qualification in Scotland.
-Five Highers in S5 is the standard university-entry profile — Scottish universities make conditional offers expressed in five-grade Higher combinations.
+Five Highers in S5 is the standard university-entry profile; Scottish universities make conditional offers expressed in five-grade Higher combinations.

 Subject choices

-Higher subjects span the same range as A-level: Sciences (Biology, Chemistry, Physics, Maths, Computing), Humanities (History, Geography, Modern Studies, Religious, Moral and Philosophical Studies, Politics, Sociology), Languages (French, Spanish, German, Mandarin, Italian, Latin, Gaelic), English, Maths, and applied / arts subjects.
+Higher subjects span the same range as A-level: Sciences (Biology, Chemistry, Physics, Maths, Computing), Humanities (History, Geography, Modern Studies, Religious, Moral and Philosophical Studies, Politics, Sociology), Languages (French, Spanish, German, Mandarin, Italian, Latin, Gaelic), English, Maths, and applied or arts subjects.
 Specific subject availability depends on the school.
 Most students take five Highers spanning a balanced subject mix.

 Assessment

 Grades are A, B, C, D, or "No award".
-A Higher A is a meaningful academic signal — the Higher A pass rate is broadly comparable to A-level A grade pass rate.
+A Higher A is a meaningful academic signal; the Higher A pass rate is broadly comparable to A-level A grade pass rate.

 The S5 timeline pressure

-Advanced Highers
+Advanced Higher

-When Advanced Highers are required
+When Advanced Higher subjects are required

 Workload